The Retail Podcast by Vue.ai: Leaders In Retail | Milaner35 min readReading Time: 24 minutes

 Meet Elisa Rossi, Co-Founder of Milaner, a brand that’s completely changing the way people shop for luxury as we know it.
 Milaner is a D2C business that connects their luxury artisan partners with their customers on a first-name basis, bringing their products to life through insider access and never-told-before stories.

-Tune in to The Vue Podcast to find out how Milaner is breaking the glass ceiling in retail with their D2C model and their approach to putting artisans at the forefront.
+Tune in to The Retail Podcast by Vue.ai to find out how Milaner is breaking the glass ceiling in retail with their D2C model and their approach to putting artisans at the forefront.

 Elisa Rossi: Thank you for having me.